jachiang1216/AI-Chatbot/README.md

 # ChatAI
 ## 1. Overview
-Welcome to AI-Chatbot, an artificial intelligence chat bot designed to keep you entertained.
+Welcome to ChatAI, an artificial intelligence chat bot designed to keep you entertained.
 This Conversational Chatbot is coded for Slack
-AI-Chatbot offers a helping hand through the following features:
+ChatAI offers a helping hand through the following features:
 - Greetings and Goodbyes
 - Music Sharing via Youtube
 - Humorous Jokes